SEEING PALESTINE: POLITICAL TOURISM

 GETTING THERE WAS HALF THE FUN

 When I was 12 or 13 I won an essay contest in our Church, The St. George’s Church of England.
-The essay is lost and of course the instructions for what to write about, but it was probably on the subject of free will, because my thesis was that people should feel responsible.
+The essay is lost, and of course, the instructions for what to write about, but the topic was probably something like Free Will, because my thesis was that people should feel responsible.

 I wasn’t insightful or cynical enough to add: ‘and not rely so heavily on their Christian, Get-out-of-jail-free card.’
 If I had been, I probably wouldn’t have won.